 - computer-controlled interventions and

 The track provides the required technology background on all-important imaging techniques, including accurate recognition of healthy and pathological tissue.
 Mathematical models and tools for image processing are explained to allow accurate reconstruction and visualisation of the treated organ sections.
 For the intervention a combination of technological approaches is made: robotics, navigation and laparoscopy are, for instance, combined with novel strategies for focal treatments, such as laser-, thermal- or cryo-ablation.
-An important perspective for an improved intervention is the use of engineered (bio) materials and artificial tissue, which may be prepared specifically for the individual patient in a separate tissue engineering laboratory.

 Safety issues are integrated in the curriculum in the course on radiation expertise, focusing on ionising radiation in imaging and therapy.
 The safety aspects of magnetic resonance imaging and ultrasound are addressed in the course on imaging technologies.